-Each stage will be demarcated with questions or aspects that may arise during that part of the investigation, and the corresponding tasks and competencies used to answer those questions.
+Each stage will be demarcated with questions asked by the involved parties or aspects that may arise during that part of the investigation, and the corresponding tasks and competencies used to answer those questions.
 In these Standards the different stages have been clearly demarcated, however in practice the expert works in a setting where multiple stages might overlap.

 During the initial examination and documentation stage experts aim to answer questions like, "Is the stain blood?", "Which stains form a pattern", and "Where are the bloodstains and patterns located?"
-They are expected to document if the detected stains and patterns consist of blood by means of presumptive testing and record their locations/features with measurements and photographic images.
+They are expected to document if the detected bloodstains consist of blood by means of presumptive testing and record their locations/features with measurements and photographic images.
 The aim of the investigation at this stage (technical reporting) is to objectively gather factual information regarding the features of the bloodstains present which can be used for investigations during the subsequent stages.
-Experts use personal experience and contextual information to detect, examine and document bloodstains and determine which bloodstains to sample for further analysis.
+Experts use training, personal experience and contextual information to detect, examine and document bloodstains and determine which bloodstains to sample for further analysis (e.g. DNA analysis for definitive testing of blood and to determine the donor).